 If you experience mechanical problems with your assigned dental unit during the exam, the School of Dentistry provides on-site repair service.
 Repair technicians typically walk through the clinics during the exam.
 If a repair technician is not readily available then proceed to the clinic telephone and follow the posted procedure for paging a repair person directly to your assigned cubicle.

-Instrument sterilization services are available at the Central Sterilization Unit on the second floor.
-Just take your instruments to the "contaminated instrument" delivery window at the dispensing desk and request your instruments to be sterilized.
-It will take 1 hour to wash, bag and sterilize your instruments.
+Instrument sterilization services are available at the Central Sterilization Unit; take your instruments to the contaminated check-in area of the dispensary and request your instruments to be sterilized.
+It will take 2 hours to wash, bag and sterilize your instruments.

 We highly recommend you have your instruments sterilized prior to leaving this site.